 Every February, Greenwood students take to the stage, one after the other, to recite the historic Gettysburg Address before an audience of faculty, family and judges from around the world.
 First, Second and Third place ribbons are awarded to winners for orating excellence.
 It’s an annual Greenwood tradition documented in Ken Burns' film "The Address."
-Once the students have memorized and recited The Address, they are welcome to memorize alternative speeches and poems.
+Once a student has fulfilled the requirment to memorize and recite The Gettysburg Address, he is welcome to memorize an alternative speech or poem in a subsequent school year.

 Learning Abraham Lincoln’s inspiring 1863 call for freedom and equality does not happen in days or weeks.
 It’s a longer process, where teachers work with students individually, teasing apart every word for context, significance, and finally, for memorization.